 Adding clay to a glaze is a balancing act.
 Glaze with a very high clay content will stay wet longer when it’s applied to greenware.
 This increases the risk that the clay will become waterlogged.

-But insufficient clay will lead to cracking and flaking as the clay dries.
+However, insufficient clay will lead to cracking and flaking as the clay dries.
 So, the clay content needs to be finely tuned.
 Steven Hill recommends using a glaze with between 5-10% clay.

 Many variables affect what a glaze will look like once it has been fired.
 And most potters who practice single firing recommend testing clay and glaze combinations to find what works for you.